DepledgeLab/depledgelab.github.io/index.md

 %}

 {% capture text %}
-Sometimes your trusty lab equipment does the trick.
-Sometimes bioinformatics leads you to your so desired awnser. - But why not both?
-{:.right}
-{%
-  include button.html
-  link="publications"
-  text="Check out our latest publications" icon="fas fa-arrow-right" flip=true
-%}
-{:.center}
-{% endcapture %}
-{%
-  include feature.html
-  image="images/book_fin.png"
-  link="publications"
-  title="Where wet-lab and dry-lab combine" flip=true
-  text=text
-%}

-{% capture text %}
-Science isn't done alone, you do it together!
-And together we strive to further our understanding of the world of viruses.
-Find out more about the team and about joining the Lab!
+As we strive to further our understanding of the world of viruses, great science requires a great team!
+Find out more about the team and how you might be able to join us!
 {%
   include button.html
   link="members"